15 products to help you master the keto diet | CNN Underscored

 The keto diet was developed in the 1920s to control seizures in children and adults suffering from epilepsy; now it is mainly promoted to people looking to lose weight.

 The keto diet is absolutely not for everyone — generally speaking, diets that are highly restrictive, which keto is, have a high failure rate because they are not realistic in the long term — but it does work for some people, and those people are passionate about keto.
-So we asked keto devotees to tell us about what they eat on a typical day, what kitchen tools they rely on to make their meals, and what snacks they swear by when they’re on the go.
+So we asked keto devotees to tell us about what they eat on a typical day, what kitchen tools they rely on to make their meals and what snacks they swear by when they’re on the go.

 Keto diet meal plan

-Brooke “The Keto Queen” Brown describes her daily meals as being very simple, almost formulaic: “On an average day I start my morning with a bulletproof coffee,” she says, “which is a high calorie drink made with added fats.”
+Brooke “The Keto Queen” Brown describes her daily meals as being very simple, almost formulaic: “On an average day I start my morning with a bulletproof coffee,” she says, “which is a high-calorie drink made with added fats.”

 - Bulletproof Coffee Starter Kit ($55.95; amazon.com)